ben-page/node-test/README.md

 ##### `new Suite(name, [options])`- suite constructor
 ###### Arguments
 - `name`: string - title for test
-- `options`: object
-  - `failFast`: boolean (default: false) - if a single test fails, stop all remaining tests in the suite

 ```javascript
 const Suite = require('node-test');